DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 That's our great leader.
 Young, excellent and as you can see quite popular."

-"...<span title="jp. 霊光の騎士 It seems to be derived from her special equipment. 霊光 can be translated as Miracle Light">Light Knight</span>" - muttered Saki.
+"...<span title="jp. 霊光の騎士 It seems to be derived from her special equipment. 霊光 is spirit/soul and light, as it is rather hard to get good translation I make it more simple, as word light is generally suitable for something holy and hope">Light Knight</span>" - muttered Saki.

 "Symbol of hope that Urza Federation will be liberated.